Sitefinity/performance-whitepaper-webapp/README.md

 ### **Disclamer**

 The sample code is provided on an "AS IS" basis for preview and testing purposes.
-Oners makes no warranties, expressed or implied, and disclaims all implied warranties including, without limitation, the implied warranties of merchantability or of fitness for a particular purpose.
+Owners makes no warranties, expressed or implied, and disclaims all implied warranties including, without limitation, the implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample code is borne by the user.